 The Parliamentary Ombudsmen (JO) are appointed by the Swedish Riksdag (parliament) to ensure that public authorities and their staff comply with the laws and other statutes governing their actions.

-A summary of the Annual Report for the fiscal year 2017/18 is now available to download on the web site.
+A summary of the Annual Report for the fiscal year 2017/18 is now available for download on the web site.

 The Parliamentary Ombudsmen's overall statements for each supervisory area the year 2017/18.